Mobilization may be applied as an oscillatory movement or a sustained stretch intended to decrease pain or increase mobility.

 - Joint play

-These are movements within the joint and surrounding tissues which are necessary for normal range of motion but cannot be actively performed by the patients i.e. not under voluntary control of an individual.
+Component motion: These are movements within the joint and surrounding tissues that are necessary for normal range of motion but cannot be actively performed by the patients i.e. not under the voluntary control of an individual.

-Motion that occurs between the joint surfaces as well as distensibility in the joint capsule which allows the bones to move e.g. distraction, sliding, compression, rolling and spinning of joint surfaces.
+Joint play: Motion that occurs between the joint surfaces as well as distensibility in the joint capsule which allows the bones to move e.g. distraction, sliding, compression, rolling, and spinning of joint surfaces.

 - Neuro-physiological effect–